Sylvia Benton: Career

 Sylvia moved back to England late in August 1939 at the beginning of the second World War and found war work in London, initially for Naval Hydrography.
-Later she worked with London's fire-fighting brigade at night.
+There she collaborating in creating a 'Gazetteer of Greece' and a 'Glossary of Modern Greek', and then in Postal and Telegraph Censorship (Uncommon Languages Dept.).
+At night, she worked with London's fire-fighting brigade.
 Benton was badly injured in the bombing of London in 1945.
-By the spring of 1947. with the war over, she was able to return to Greece and work at the Vathy museum in Ithaca.
+By the spring of 1947, with the war over, she was able to return to Greece and work at the Vathy museum in Ithaca.
 The 1953 Ionian earthquake devastated the islands, killed several hundred people and destroyed many buildings.
+Arriving in Ithaca on a Greek minesweeper after the 1953 earthquake she is stated to have dived into the water from the deck in order to be the first person ashore; she was 66 years old at that time.
 After the earthquake, Benton participated in the restoration of the museums at Vathy and Stavros.
 During this time period, she divided her time between Ithaca and her home in Oxford, England.

-In the 1950s, Sylvia focused her research on the themes of monsters, winds, birds in Greek art and literature.
+In the 1950s, Sylvia focused her research on the themes of monsters, winds, and birds in Greek art and literature.
 She authored several publications on the topics, but her work of twelve years on birds was not accepted for publication.

+As late as 1965 she was still working with and taking BSA students to Ithaca.
 When Benton had completed her work at the Sculptor's Cave in 1930, she left behind a number of undisturbed deposits and artefacts on the floor of the cave for future archaeologists.
 Fifty years later in 1979, Benton returned to the cave during its excavation by archaeologists Ian and Alexandra Shepherd, to retrieve the remaining artefacts.
 Benton, at the age of 92, climbed down a high scaffolding on the cliff face above the cave to view the progress of the excavation by the archeological team.

 Benton moved to Lossiemouth, Moray in 1970 when she retired, and later to Kincraig in 1984, where her family was located.
-After a fall, she died in an Inverness hospital on 12 September 1985, at the age of 98.
+She was the Honorary Curator of the Elgin Museum, during her retirement in Lossiemouth.
+In her later years, she worked on a book about birds, but because of failing eyesight, she could not complete it.
+From April 1984 she was cared for by her great-niece, Mrs Elizabeth Neill.
+The obituary in the Annals of the British School of Athens described her in her final years as, "a 'good trencher-woman' — meat and drink agreed with her; and she was taking her daily walk until the end.
+Though deaf she could recall the old days and was telling amusing stories of them when visited two months before her death."After a fall, she died in hospital on 12 September 1985, at the age of 98.